jkanvision/Team-Profile-Generator/README.md

   &nbsp;
   ## Usage:
   To create your Team Profile HTML, open your command-line interface and run the following command:

   >                  node index.js

-  Then, answer the questions and view the finished product!
+  Answer the questions following the prompts.
+After you've completed entering information about all team members, select "finished building team" to create a "team.html" file.
+Your new file will appear in the "dist" folder.
+Right click on it and select "open in default browser" to view the finished product!
   &nbsp;
   &nbsp;

 &nbsp;
 &nbsp;
 Video Walkthrough:

+&nbsp;
+&nbsp;

   [![Video walkthrough demonstrating the functionality of the application](./images/team-profile-generator-scrnshot.png)](https://drive.google.com/file/d/1oE74ODgu1b2Sa5wJnaV9Dw9QcFtroE8x/view)